Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Numerical Results and Discussion

 Since none of these $d$-wave symmetry nodes become gapped by the FS reconstruction and additional mixing nodes appear due to the SC gap being even under translations of $\vQ$, the DOS just above the Fermi level for $d^{(E)}$ is relatively large (see FIG. ~\ref{fig:DOS}) and results in short-lived quasiparticles.
 The majority of the states just above the Fermi level are located in the vicinity of the $d$-wave symmetry nodes rather than the mixing nodes, which results in the symmetry nodes dominating low-$T$ thermal transport.
 Quasiparticles occupying states at the symmetry nodes have Fermi velocities with equal magnitude components perpendicular and parallel to $\vQ$ and contribute equally to the low-$T$ transport in both directions.
 However, quasiparticles occupying states at the mixing nodes have Fermi velocities parallel to $\vQ$ and only contribute to $\kappa_{\parallel}$, thus leading to a system with weakly anisotropic thermal transport where $\kappa_{\parallel}(T \rightarrow 0) > \kappa_{\perp}(T \rightarrow 0)$ (see the orange curves in Fig 6 (a)).

-The residual $\kappa(T \rightarrow 0)/T$ thermal conductivity elements in these cases are much smaller than $\kappa_{\perp}(T \rightarrow 0)/T$ in the previously discussed $d$-wave system due to the quasiparticles at these $d$-wave symmetry nodes having significantly lower Fermi velocities and lifetimes (see FIG. ~\ref{fig:thermal_conductivity}(a)).
+The residual $\kappa(T \rightarrow 0)/T$ thermal conductivity elements in these cases are much smaller than $\kappa_{\perp}(T \rightarrow 0)/T$ in the previously discussed $d$-wave system due to the quasiparticles at these $d$-wave symmetry nodes having significantly lower Fermi velocities and lifetimes.
+Furthermore, these residual $\kappa(T \rightarrow 0)/T$ values both parallel and perpendicular to $\vQ$ are nearly identical to those for the similar $d_{xy}$ SC gap on a tight-binding FS (compare orange curves in FIG. ~\ref{fig:kappa_pureSC} to FIG. ~\ref{fig:thermal_conductivity}(a)).
+This is due to the fact that the $d$-wave symmetry nodes for the $d^{(E)}$-wave case are largely unaffected by their coexistence with the SDW state, but this does introduce additional mixing nodes which slightly enhance $\kappa_\parallel(T)/T$ above the pure SC value.
 While the quasiparticles occupying the states at the mixing nodes have high Fermi velocities parallel to $\vQ$, the relative dearth of available states means they don't play a significant role in thermal transport.
 This $d$-wave SC state decreases linearly with $T$ at low $T$ as can be seen in FIG. ~\ref{fig:thermal_conductivity}(b) both parallel and perpendicular to $\vQ$, and therefore behaves like a SC with line nodes in both directions\cite{graf}.